ForgeRock/Save-UA-To-Profile-Node/README.md

 <br/>
 <b>To Build</b>
 <br/>
-To rebuild, run "mvn clean install" in the directory containing the pom.xml
+To rebuild, run ./build.sh (or "mvn clean install") in the directory containing the pom.xml
 <br/>
 <br/>
 <br/>